-The Thesis (30,000 words maximum)
+The Thesis (12,000 words maximum)

+You will produce the final write-up of your thesis over the summer months after the end of formal teaching of the course.
+However, you will do much most of the planning and preparation during the year itself.
 You will probably arrive in Oxford with some idea as to the topic you want to pursue.
 You will discuss your choice with your general supervisor, who will guide you towards a specialist supervisor if need be.
+The title of the thesis must be approved by the Course Director(s) by 12 noon on Monday of Week 1 of Hilary Term.
 Topics may fall within any area related to Modern South Asia for which supervision can be provided.
+Please note the requirements for CUREC and travel risk assessments, which apply even if you are returning to your home country to conduct fieldwork and research.